 – Appreciating their leadership style and its impact on others

 – Actively participating and contributing to the work and success of a team (appropriate followership)

 – Thinking critically about decision-making, reflecting on decision-making processes and explaining those decisions to others in an honest and transparent way

 – Supervising, challenging, influencing, appraising and mentoring colleagues and peers to enhance performance and to support development

 – Promoting a culture of learning and academic and professional critical enquiry

 Domain 8: Capabilities in education and training

-– Plan and provide effective education and training activities
+– Planning and provide effective education and training activities

-– Create effective learning opportunities for learners and doctors in training
+– Creating effective learning opportunities for learners and doctors in training

 – Wessex training grade doctors and Wessex SAS/Specialty grade doctors are funded by HEE Wessex, so no study leave claims will be necessary for course fees.